pivotal-cf/bookbinder/README.md

 `output/` contains an intermediary state.
 This includes `output/master_middleman`, the final prepared directory that the `bind` script ran middleman against.

+### `watch` command

+Bookbinder's command for live previews in development is `watch`.
+Its functionality is similar to `bind local` in that it only includes repositories stored on disk.
+It then watches the sections (not the book or layout repositories) for changes and runs a preview server that updates upon file save.

+        bin/bookbinder watch

+**Note:** CPU usage directly relates to the number of sections your book is watching.
+If you find that watch is running slowly, either use `bind` or delete unused local repositories.

 ### `punch` command

 For snapshotting books at specific point in time, Bookbinder provides the `punch` command.
 This command git tags your book, all sections specified in the `config.yml`, and the layout repo (if provided) at the current head of master.